 The Campo Riazor made way for the Estadio de Riazor in October 1944.
-This new stadium was built by the municipality 150 metres across the road from the old stadium and featured a low cantilevered stand on the north side.
-On the west side, a semi-circular terrace was built beneath the existing tall marathon tower.
-The terracing continued around to the south side, where an additional tier of terracing stood, whilst at the eastern seaboard end, instead of terracing, stood a row of arches leading to a practice pitch.
-An athletics track surrounded the pitch and Riazor was to become one of the leading stadiums for athletics on the Iberian Peninsula.
+This new stadium was built by the municipality 150 metres across the road from the old stadium at a cost of 5 million pesetas.
+Designed by architect Santiago Rey Pedreira and inspired by the German & Italian stadiums of the 1930s, it featured a low cantilevered stand on the northern side of the enclosure.
+At the west end was a semi-circular terrace that was built beneath the stadium’s prominent feature, a 45 metre-high marathon tower.
+The terracing continued around to the south side, where an additional upper tier of terracing stood.
+At the eastern seaboard end, instead of terracing, stood a row of arches leading to a practice pitch.
+An athletics track surrounded the pitch and Riazor was to become one of the leading venues for athletics on the Iberian Peninsula.
 Officially opened on 28 October 1944, Depor had to wait 24 hours before playing their first match at the new ground, a 2-3 defeat to Valencia.

 The stadium was used for an international when Spain played Portugal on 6 May 1945, a month that also saw Depor’s relegation to La Segunda.
 The final of the Copa del Generalísimo (Copa del Rey) paid its one and only visit to La Coruña in June 1947, when Real Madrid beat Espanyol 2-0 after extra time.
 The stadium remained unaltered for the next 30 or so years, except for the demolition of the arches at the eastern end in 1968, to make way the Palacio Deportes, the indoor sports arena that still stands today.
 At its peak, the Riazor had a maximum capacity of 45,000, but crowds of up to 60,000 were unofficially recorded.

-If you are wondering why I’ve not commented a great deal on Depo’s on-pitch activities, the reason is that they didn’t achieve a great deal apart from a second place in La Primera in 1949-50.
-In fact they were the classic “elevator” team, losing and regaining their top flight status on 8 occasions between 1942 and 1971.
-In fact the elevator dropped a further “floor” in 1974 to the Tercera and once again in 1980, when Depor found themselves in Segunda B.
+If you are wondering why I’ve not commented a great deal on Depo’s on-pitch activities, the reason is that they didn’t achieve a great deal apart from the second place in La Primera in 1949-50.
+In fact, they were the classic “elevator” team, losing and regaining their top-flight status on 8 occasions between 1942 and 1971.
+The elevator dropped a further “floor” in 1974 to the Tercera and once again in 1980 when Depor found themselves in Segunda B.